Prehistoric Iberia: Art

 The rock art found at over 700 sites along the eastern side of Iberia is the most advanced and widespread surviving from this period, certainly in Europe, and arguably in the world.
 It is strikingly different from the Upper Palaeolithic art found along the northern coast, with narrative scenes with large numbers of small sketchily painted human figures, rather than the superbly observed individual animal figures that characterise the earlier period.

 When it appears in the same scene as animals, the human figure runs towards them.
 The most common scenes by far are of hunting, and there are scenes of battle and dancing, and possibly agricultural tasks and managing domesticated animals.
 In some scenes gathering honey is shown, most famously at Cuevas de la Araña en Bicorp (illustrated below).
 Humans are naked from the waist up, but women have skirts and men sometimes skirts or gaiters or trousers of some sort, and headdresses and masks are sometimes seen, which may indicate rank or status.

 Neolithic

 In the 6th millennium BC, Andalusia experiences the arrival of the first agriculturalists.
-Their origin is uncertain (though North Africa is a serious candidate) but they arrive with already developed crops (cereals and legumes).
+Their origin is uncertain, but they arrive with already developed crops (cereals and legumes).
 The presence of domestic animals instead is unlikely, as only pig and rabbit remains have been found and these could belong to wild animals.
 They also consumed large amounts of olives but it's uncertain too whether this tree was cultivated or merely harvested in its wild form.
 Their typical artifact is the La Almagra style pottery, quite variegated.

 The Andalusian Neolithic also influenced other areas, notably Southern Portugal, where, soon after the arrival of agriculture, the first dolmen tombs begin to be built c.
 4800 BC, being possibly the oldest of their kind anywhere.

-C. 4700 BC Cardium pottery Neolithic culture (also known as Mediterranean Neolithic) arrives to Eastern Iberia.
+C. 5700 BC Cardium pottery Neolithic culture (also known as Mediterranean Neolithic) arrives to Eastern Iberia.
 While some remains of this culture have been found as far west as Portugal, its distribution is basically Mediterranean (Catalonia, Valencian region, Ebro valley, Balearic islands).

 The interior and the northern coastal areas remain largely marginal in this process of spread of agriculture.
 In most cases it would only arrive in a very late phase or even already in the Chalcolithic age, together with Megalithism.

 The location of Perdigões, in Reguengos de Monsaraz, is thought to have been an important location.
 Twenty small ivory statues dating to 4,500 years BP have been discovered there since 2011.
 It has constructions dating back to about 5,500 years.
 It has a necropolis.
 Outside the location there is a cromlech.
 The Almendres Cromlech site, in Évora, has megaliths from the late 6th to the early 3rd millennium BC.
 The Anta Grande do Zambujeiro, also in Évora, is dated between 4000 and 3000 BC.
 The Antequera Dolmens date from after c.
 3700 BC.
 The Dolmen of Cunha Baixa, in Mangualde Municipality, is dated between 3000 and 2500 BC.
 The Cave of Salemas was used as a burial ground during the Neolithic.